globes-garlic/Codex-Workspace/README.md

 3. Build your own generator `g` (with endpoints `0` and `1`), choose recursion depth `n`, and call `drawFractalSegment`, `generateFractalPoints`, or `generateFractalImage` to explore different curves.
-4. When fitting to a skeletonised mask, start with manual vertices, then call `optimizeGeneratorVertices` to refine the intermediate points.
+4. To automate the full "photo → skeleton → fitted generator" workflow, call `fitReplacementFractal(imagePath, depth)`; it crops (optional), edges, skeletonises, traces the main curve, auto-selects endpoints, simplifies to a generator, and can refine the vertices against the mask.